CornElDos/CornElDos-Roulette-Strategy/README.md

 Demo wheel: https://www.roulettesimulator.net/simulators/french-roulette/

 ## How to play
 So place a 3 neigbour bet, cover 7 thru 0, then manually add same unit size on 29 and 32.
-Then add $5 on 2nd dozen, in total $14 bet. <b>This is the only way to omit 2nd dozen at all on the wheel, it just happens once on the wheel.</b>
+Then add $5 on 2nd dozen, in total $14 bet. <b>This is the only way to omit 2nd dozen at all on the wheel, it just happens once on the wheel.</b> No other dozen can be omited like this.
 Look at my images how and where to place the units.
 I use $1 unit on singles and $5 unit on middle dozen.

 You will actually earn $1 unit on 2nd dozen, but the main purpose is to omit 2nd dozen at all.